Code health

 | Organizational / git | developer_congestion, knowledge_loss, hidden_coupling, function_hotspot, code_age_volatility, ownership_risk, churn_risk, change_entropy, co_change_scatter, prior_defect |

-- Average Health — NLOC-weighted average over all files.
+- Average Health.
+NLOC-weighted average over all files.

-- Worst Performer — the single lowest-scoring file.
+- Worst Performer.
+The single lowest-scoring file.

 Calibrated, not hand-tuned